-Companies can calculate different rates of engagement by dividing the total engagement by their total number of followers or audience, then multiplying by 100 to turn the calculation into a percentage.
-That formula looks like:
+Companies can calculate different rates of engagement by dividing the total engagement by their total number of followers or audience members, then multiplying by 100 to turn the calculation into a percentage.
+Here’s the formula:

 Engagement Rate = Total Engagement / Total Followers or Total Audience × 100

 Total engagement refers to the total number of interactions a company generates on its content.
 So, depending on the platform, that can include shares, comments, likes, or retweets.
 For instance, total engagement on Facebook would comprise the total amount of shares, likes, comments, and reactions.
 In contrast, the total engagement for your blog might refer to the total amount of likes, comments, and follows, depending on the platform.
 However, companies can use the general rate of engagement formula and change it depending on what they want to measure.
 Those different formulas include: